 tile_align_size shall be a multiple of 4

-the tile alignment for components of type ‘U’ and ‘V’, as defined in 5.2.1.7, shall be done using tile_align_size/4

 Interleaving modes

 Definition

 The interleaving mode of pixels within a tile (or within the frame if a single tile is used) is indicated by interleave_type, as defined in Table 4.
 The interleave_type shall apply to all listed components unless stated otherwise in the interleaving mode definition.